Friday, August 2, 2013

 The Bicentennial Man and Other Stories [Fawcett Crest 1976 edition]

 As Asimov moves into the 1960s and 1970s, we see in the anthology The Bicentennial Man and Other Stories further use of the robot to explore the human condition.
 In doing so, Asimov quite wisely integrates various social issues reflective of the times.
 Moving beyond the question of which is superior, man or robot, Asimov explores uniquely female qualities to enhance a robot’s human qualities in “Feminine Intuition.”
-Other issues, including overpopulation, famine, undersea exploration, developmental disabilities, and political intrigue round out the themes Asimov explores.
+Issues such as overpopulation, famine, undersea exploration, developmental disabilities, and political intrigue round out other themes in the book.

 Of particular note as a writer are the prefaces to the stories Asimov includes, which reveal that even during the height of his career in the 1960s and 1970s, he still wrestled with getting rejection slips.
 Sometimes, these were from friends in the publishing industry, which must have affected him deeply.
 To his credit, Asimov is open with his experiences, which puts the rejection experience in better perspective for all writers.